-Control between one and four faders - in the Mixer Setup dialog box, you can assign up to four individual faders to the mixer.
-Check out Chapter 3 for information on how to set up your Mixer.
+Control between one and four faders - in the Mixer Setup dialog box, you can assign up to four individual faders to the same Simian mixer.
+Check out Chapter 3 for information on how to set up your Mixers.

-Controlling the mixer - You can control the mixer manually by sliding the slider in the Mixers panel, or you can use the MIXFADE or MIXVOLUME macros to automate the process.
+Controlling the mixers - You can control the individual mixers manually by sliding the sliders in the Record Decks/Mixers panel, or you can use the MIXFADE or MIXVOLUME macros to automate the process.